1nst4ll/mango-news/docs/frontend-ui.md

 *   **Save Schedule Settings:** Functionality to save scheduled task settings (cron frequencies and AI processing toggles) has been implemented.
 *   **Toast Notifications:** User feedback for various actions (e.g., triggering scrapes, purging data, adding/editing/deleting sources, saving settings) is now provided via non-intrusive toast notifications (`shadcn/ui toast`).
 *   **Full shadcn/ui Utilization:** All UI elements within the Settings page are consistently built using shadcn/ui components for a cohesive and accessible design.
+*   **Improved Mobile Responsiveness for Tabs:** The tab navigation on the Settings page now adapts better to smaller screens, stacking vertically on small viewports and transitioning to a multi-column grid on larger screens, ensuring usability across devices.

 ---